santrancisco/ebfe_site/content/posts/tada68.md

 For a long time now I have always wanted a keyboard that does not require any special software/driver being installed into PC/Mac but has all the cool programmable macro in its firmware that I could modify.
 Then I discovered [qmk](https://github.com/qmk/qmk_firmware) 2 months ago! 😱

-After doing some researchs, mostly looking through [/r/MechanicalKeyboards](https://www.reddit.com/r/MechanicalKeyboards), i decided to take the leap and bought a Tada68 (also called [Saber68](https://www.originativeco.com/) ).
+After doing some researches, mostly looking through [/r/MechanicalKeyboards](https://www.reddit.com/r/MechanicalKeyboards), i decided to take the leap and bought a Tada68 (also called [Saber68](https://www.originativeco.com/) ).
 Originally I was almost convinced to build my own with a Teensy microcontroller but the amount of time+effort to build the keyboard is absurb and I'm sure i could use that time better elsewhere given that now have 2 kids to look after.🤷‍♂️

 And here it is in all its glory: